w5xd/PacketRainGauge/README.md

 well with them and gets the much longer battery life with the lithium cells' much larger Ampere-hour capacity compared to alkaline.

-This complete retrofit parts list is:
+This retrofit parts list is:
 <ul>
 <li> The original funnel's plastic parts minus the two PCBs, and with the
 original magnet removed from the rocker.
 It was glued in place and a small screwdriver can pry it out.